Analyzing Largo Resources (LGO) & Its Competitors

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for Largo Resources and its competitors, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Largo Resources and its peers, as reported by MarketBeat.com.

 |Sell Ratings